Development Costs

 Growth

 We may also spend some amount of this pool on outsourcing to help expedite the growth of game content.
-Specific decisions here will be something we discuss with the team once the opportunities present themselves.
+Specific decisions here will be something we discuss with the team once opportunities present themselves.

 Reserves/War Chest